Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the

 \section{Conclusion}

-In light of the effective-brilliance boosting possibilities available for propagation-based phase-contrast neutron tomography, it is timely that this modality for three-dimensional imaging be revisited.
-Theoretical and experimental evidence was presented to support this view, for the limited class of samples that can be locally approximated as being composed of a single material.
-Within its domain of applicability, the method was able to achieve effective-brilliance boosts of well over two orders of magnitude.
-This may be used to significantly reduce exposure times, or instead one may want to keep longer exposure times and harness the effective-brilliance boost to improve contrast and/or spatial resolution.
+In light of the possibilities for a boost in the effective degree of brilliance that may be available for propagation-based phase-contrast neutron tomography, we believe it is timely that this modality for three-dimensional imaging be revisited.
+Theoretical and experimental evidence was presented to support this suggestion, for the limited class of samples that can be approximated as being composed of a single material.
+Within its rather restricted domain of applicability, the proof-of-concept experiment implementing the method was able to achieve boosts in the effective degree of brilliance of greater than two orders of magnitude.
+This boost may be used to reduce exposure times, or instead one may want to keep longer exposure times and harness the effective-brilliance boost to improve contrast.